roryogorman/Crafts-by-Ainhoa/README.md

 ## Purpose
 There are two purposes in the creation of this website.
 * This is my Milestone 1 Project which is part of the Code Institute's Full Stack Software Development Diploma course.
-This project demonstartes the skills and knowledge that I have picked up studying the HTML, CSS & User Centric Frontend Development modules
+This project demonstrates the skills and knowledge that I have picked up studying the HTML, CSS & User Centric Frontend Development modules
 * This website is also being built to market the crafting products created by the 'Crafts by Ainhoa' company.
 The aim is to give a web presence to the company, attract both new customers & those familiar with her work, showcase & market the merchandise.